User Manual — Weather & Airport Information for Pilots

 | Click-anywhere weather, six-period forecast | Open-Meteo (HARMONIE-AROME / ECMWF / GFS blend) |

-| Winds, Clouds, Precip, Fog, Icing, Turb, TS, CB/TS, MSL Pressure | Open-Meteo pressure-level fields |
+| Winds, Clouds, Precip, Fog, Icing, Turb, Convective Activity, MSL Pressure | Open-Meteo pressure-level fields |

 | SIGMETs (international) | NOAA Aviation Weather Center isigmet feed |